 The implementation of procedures for verifying the residential address requirement is not only challenging for voters, but has resulted in substantial confusion for election officials.
 Because the systems for assigning and verifying residential addresses are deeply flawed, and have generated significant confusion, qualified Native American voters face a substantial risk of being denied the right to vote.
 Indeed, Native voters have already been denied access to the ballot.In addition to challenges mentioned above, the state recently issued IDs with the “wrong” addresses.
 When attempting to vote, several members who obtained state issued IDs with addresses provided by the North Dakota Department of Transportation (DOT), were informed that the address they were provided did not match the DOT database or was invalid.
 Voters with an otherwise valid form of ID listing a residential address had no idea that they were disenfranchised.

 This failure on the part of the State and County governments to provide a basic governmental service—naming public roads, posting signs on them, and posting address signs—is disturbing given the primary purpose is to ensure that emergency services can reach residents.
 Here this confusion and disarray jeopardizes the most fundamental right in our country—the right to vote.

 “Residential Address” Requirement Violates Voting Rights Protections

 North Dakota’s voter ID law violates the First and Fourteenth Amendments of the U.S. Constitution by imposing undue burden on the right to vote.
-The State’s failure to provide a coherent, singular, and consistent residential addressing system to Native Americans places an undue burden on eligible voters seeking to exercise their right to vote.
-Eligible Native American voters have been and will continue to be denied the right to vote due to the state’s deeply flawed system of assigning and verifying voters’ residential addresses.
+The State’s failure to provide a coherent, singular, and consistent residential addressing system to Native Americans places an undue burden on voters seeking to exercise their right to vote.
+Native American voters have been and will continue to be denied the right to vote due to the state’s deeply flawed system of assigning and verifying voters’ residential addresses.